What American was in the World Cup of Futbol/Soccer but Not Wearing Red, White and Blue?

 Geiger’s resume as a soccer official includes entering the MLS as an independent contractor referee in 2004 (117 games) when that was the only way to work in the league.
 He also called matches in the 2012 London Olympics, adding international play to his credentials.
 The next year he was offered a full-time contract as an MLS ref, which led to his being selected as a center referee for the current World Cup.

-He found out he’d made it via a 2:30 a.m. email he received last January.
+He found out he’d made it via a 2:30 a.m. email he received in January prior to the event.
 That email capped a two-year evaluation process with other Central and North American refs.
 They attended camps, seminars and qualifying matches as part of their training.
 Working a tournament in Morocco last December was the final test before selections were made after the New Year.
 Geiger’s assistants, Canadian Joe Fletcher and Americans Sean Hurd and Eric Boria make up his crew in Brazil.

 In preparation for the World Cup, the selected referees went to a 10-day seminar in Brazil earlier this summer.
 “Certainly calls are going to be scrutinized more, but that’s all part of it.
 That’s why we’re training as hard as we are to get ready,” Geiger said at that time.
 “The sport is such a high-energy sport,” he says.
 “That comes from the players, that comes from the fans.
 The more passionate the fans, the better the game is going to be.
 Some people take it too far.
 But the players feed off of it and I certainly feed off it.”